jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 |                          |     | 12" | 4" |    |  5 |   |       |  4-6 | 2 |   |    | 3+ |
 |                          |     |  8" | 4" |    |  3 |   |       |  1-3 | 1 |   |    | 3+ |

-A Fire Prism is a single model equipped with a prism cannon and a twin shuriken catapult.
+A Fire Prism is a single model equipped with a Prism cannon and a Twin shuriken catapult.

 **FACTION KEYWORDS:** AELDARI, ASURYANI, WARHOST, \<CRAFTWORLD\>